 We support organizations with basic social needs of food, shelter and wellness.

-Inter Pipeline Cares is our banner fund where the majority of our community investment donations are directed.
-This fund aims to primarily target charitable organizations that support the basic societal needs of food, shelter and wellness for the vulnerable or underserved in our Canadian operating areas.
-Through this program we also aim to cultivate a stronger connection between our company, our staff and our communities by participating in volunteer opportunities.
-The charities supported under this banner program see us make significant multi-year commitments generally in the areas of community infrastructure enhancement.
+Our Inter Pipeline Cares (iCare) fund focuses on charitable organizations, Indigenous communities and specific programs that support the basic societal needs of food, shelter and wellness for communities, especially the vulnerable or underserved in our Canadian operating areas.
+Our engagement also seeks to cultivate stronger connections between our company, our staff and communities by participating in volunteer opportunities.
+The initiatives and charities supported through iCare see us make significant multi-year commitments generally in the areas of community infrastructure enhancement.

 The Alberta Project Promoting Active Living and Healthy Eating, also known as APPLE Schools, is an innovative school‐focused health promotion initiative.
 The program improves the lives of more than 16,500 students annually in 63 schools across Northern Alberta by improving healthy eating, physical activity and mental health habits.
 The APPLE Schools program has been established in many vulnerable schools throughout our northern operating areas in Alberta, providing services for Northern and Central Albertan communities.